-In previous editions of MLA the location might refer to the city location that a text was published.
-It is no longer necessary to list the city of publication.
+The Location of the work does not refer to the city in which it was published, but rather where the work can be currently located.
+This could be a URL, or database link.
 Use the location to further explain where the work can be found. (p.
 46)